What are Hosted Applications?

 With a Hosted Application there is rarely any up-front costs, usually a monthly subscription with perhaps a small setup fee depending upon the complexity of your environment.

-If you are looking to host a specific application, maybe your current applications need upgrading and you’re looking at a sizeable hardware and licencing bill to support it why not talk to one of our technical sales consultants or visit our hosted applications page to find out more.
+If you are looking to host a specific application or a variety of hosted software, maybe your current applications need upgrading and you’re looking at a sizeable hardware and licencing bill to support it why not talk to one of our technical sales consultants or visit our hosted applications page to find out more.
 They are all experienced business people as well as IT professionals so can help find the right cloud solution for your specific requirements.
 Just call 01282 500318 or fill it our online contact form and we will be in touch with you shortly to talk to you about your hosted application.